-Current knowledge in assessment and intervention is further reinforced through students' practica.
-Students spend at least one year of training at the PSC.
-There, 2nd year students attend weekly case-conferences focusing on: integrating the current knowledge base in clinical psychology with assessment and treatment of clinical cases, evaluating ethical and cultural issues pertinent to assessment and treatment and developing an understanding of issues of supervision, consultation, and interprofessional/interdisciplinary skills.
-At the PSC, students use Evidence-based assessments and interventions to integrate knowledge from courses with clinical practice.
-Various specialty clinics also operate through the PSC (e.g., Schizophrenia

-Family Project, Child and Adolescent Mood and Anxiety Treatment) that use EB or manualized treatments with quality assurance procedures, or with assessment components involving structured clinical interviews.
-Advanced practicum settings (e.g., Mailman Center, Miami VA, UM Counseling Center) also incorporate didactic components that address issues of assessment, intervention, consultation/supervision, ethics, and diversity, and so on.
+Current knowledge in assessment and intervention is further reinforced through practicum experiences, which span the second through fourth year of graduate training.
+Practica are structured and sequential, and follow the rule that more general, closely supervised training precedes more advanced and specialized practica.
+Students spend at least one year of training at the PSC, under the supervision of program faculty.
+At the PSC, second year students attend weekly case conferences focusing on: integrating the current knowledge base in clinical psychology with assessment and treatment of clinical cases, evaluating ethical and cultural issues pertinent to assessment and treatment and developing an understanding of issues of supervision, consultation, and interprofessional/interdisciplinary skills.
+At the PSC, students use evidence-based assessments and interventions to integrate knowledge from courses with clinical practice.
+Various specialty clinics also operate through the PSC (e.g., Child and Adolescent Mood and Anxiety Treatment or CAMAT) that use evidence-based or manualized treatments with quality assurance procedures or have assessment components that involve structured clinical interviews.
+Advanced practicum settings (e.g., Mailman Center for Child Development, Miami VA Health Center, UM Counseling Center) also incorporate didactic components that address issues of assessment, intervention, consultation/supervision, ethics, and diversity, and so on.
+Students' advanced practica align with their major area of study within clinical psychology (e.g., those with child/family interests train at the Mailman Center; those with health interests train in settings such as the Miami VA and Memorial Cancer Center; those with adult interests train in settings like the Miami VA and the Oliver Pyatt Treatment Center).